Proximify/packman/README.md

 ## Semantic versioning

-By using the git tag system, one can attach a semantic version ([semver](https://semver.org/)) to a commit in order to make it referentiable in relative terms.
+By tagging a commit, one can attach a semantic version ([semver](https://semver.org/)) to a commit in order to make it referentiable in relative terms.
 For example, package "vendor/repo:1.2.0-beta" is the commit in the master brach that has the tag '1.2.0-beta'.

-The version labels attached to the numbers, "-label", are an additional way to communicate information about the state and intent of the code at a particular commit (`dev`, `alpha`, `beta`, `beta1`, `rc`, `rc1`).
-A no-labelled number is a higher version than the same number with a label.
-An untagged commit is a package with a version number that's higher than that of the last commit, but lower than a "-dev" version with the same number.
+Version suffix labels of the form "-label" provide an additional way to communicate information about the state and intent of a particular commit.
+The meaning of lables is rank order as: `dev`, `alpha`, `beta`, `rc`, and they can have a numeric suffix too, such as `beta1` or `rc2`.
+A no-label version number, `n.n.n`, is a higher version than the same number with a label, `n.n.n-label`, for any label.

+An untagged commit represents a package with an unknown version number that exists within a range of known version numbers.
+It's still possible to refer to an untagged commit.
+For example, one can request the last commit before a tagged commit.

 When asking for a "vendor/repo:dev-master" **package**, one is asking for the latest commit in the `master` branch of the "vendor/repo" repository with label `-dev` or higher.
 For example, a `-alpha` labelled version number would meet that condition.